-Music - An exhibit that shows learning about musical performance, composition and arrangements, instruments, musical styles or history.

-Photography - An exhibit, either photo(s) or an educational display, that shows learning about photography from choosing a camera to modifying your photo.
-Still photos only, not video.

-1. Photographs may be either black and white or color.
-Photographs must have been taken since your county fair of the previous year.

-2. Photographs should be a minimum of 5" x 7".
+- 10310 Music An exhibit that shows learning about musical performance, composition and arrangements, instruments, musical styles, or history. - 10320 Photography An exhibit, either photo(s) or an educational display, that shows learning about photography from choosing a camera to modifying your photo.
+Still photos only, not video. - 1.
+Photographs may be either black and white or color.
+Photographs must have been taken since your county fair of the previous year. - 2.
+Photographs should be a minimum of 5" x 7".
 Finished size (including mounting/matting) of single photographs may not exceed 11" x 14".
-Exception: Panoramic photos must not exceed 24" in length.

-3. All photographs must be printed on photographic paper and must be mounted and/or matted.
-Maximum thickness of finished project must not exceed 1⁄4" thick.

-4. Mounted photos can be (a) flush-mounted [no board showing] on mounting board, or (b) with mount borders [window mat or flat mount directly on board].
-Exhibitors may cut their own mounting boards, use ready-cut window mats or have matting done professionally.

-- 4-H members are responsible for design decisions such as mounting, matting, color, and size. - Framed photographs (including floating frames) will not be judged.

-5. A series is a group of photographs [3 to 5] that are related or tell a step-by-step story.
-Photographs must be mounted together in story order or sequence.
-Slides should be numbered.
-Finished size of individual photographs in a series should not exceed 6" x 8".

-6. Edited photos should include a copy of the photo before edits.

-7. Subject matter of photographs must be in good taste and be appropriate for public display in a 4-H setting.

-8. Photographs depicting unsafe practices or illegal activities will not be displayed.

-9. Iowa State Fair 4-H photography exhibitors must use the Photo Exhibit Label to provide required information for photo exhibits.

-10. Exhibitors entered in 4-H Photography are not eligible to exhibit in the FFA Photography Show and vice-versa.

-10340 Creative Photography - A photographic image that was creatively edited or modified beyond reality in a creative, imaginative, and experimental way to make it more interesting and visually engaging.
+Exception: Panoramic photos must not exceed 11"x24" in length. - 3.
+All photographs must be printed on photographic paper and must be mounted and/or matted.
+Maximum thickness of finished project must not exceed 1/2" thick. - 4.
+Mounted photos can be (a) flush-mounted [no board showing] on mounting board, or (b) with mount borders [window mat or flat mount directly on board].
+Exhibitors may cut their own mounting boards, use ready-cut window mats or have matting done professionally. - 4-H members are responsible for design decisions such as mounting, matting, color, and size. - Framed photographs (including floating frames) will not be judged. - 5.
+A series is a group of photographs [3 to 5] that are related or tell a step-by-step story.
+Photographs must be mounted together and numbered in story order or sequence.
+Finished size of individual photographs in a series must be a minimum of 5"x7" and should not exceed 6"x8". - 6.
+Edited photos should include a copy of the photo before edits. - 7.
+Subject matter of photographs must be in good taste and be appropriate for public display in a 4-H setting. - 8.
+Photographs depicting unsafe practices or illegal activities will not be displayed. - 9.
+Iowa State Fair 4-H photography exhibitors must use the Photo Exhibit Label to provide required information for photo exhibits. - 10.
+Exhibitors entered in 4-H Photography are not eligible to exhibit in the FFA Photography Show and vice-versa. - 10340 Creative Photography A photographic image that was creatively edited or modified beyond reality in a creative, imaginative, and experimental way to make it more interesting and visually engaging.
 Could be a composite or multiple photographs.